Tuwaiq-Clean-Code/Challenge01/README.md

 ### Definition:
 Is any characteristic in the source code of a program that possibly indicates a deeper problem
 ### Solution:
-using function شnd call it without repetition
+using function and call it without repetition

 ## Aurthor
 ### Fatimah alqhtany